Classics come in many different forms.

 I threw several annoying sounds at it that included the sounds normally associated with working in an office, as well as dogs barking, and of course no test would be complete without putting up against our Vitamix blender set on high just a few feet away.

 Lastly, I took it outside and walked along a business street with cars and trucks passing by in a semi-breezy condition.
-In every one of these tests, the Plantronics Voyager Legend passed with flying colors.
+In every one of these tests, the Plantronics Voyager Legend passed with flying colors as a top quality set of noise cancelling headphones.
 This means that if you work in an environment that has distracting noise going on, rest assured that the Voyager Legend will handle it so your callers don’t have to hear it.

 Talk range and going the distance